Find out about children's book events taking place this May.

 4-26 May: Head down to the coast this month for Brighton Festival.
 Malian singer, songwriter and multi-instrumentalist Rokia Traoré has been named as the guest director for 2019, so the programme is bound to be a spectacular vision of music and creative arts.
 There'll be a children's parade with a 'folk tales from around the world' theme, and Onjali Q. Raúf's The Boy at the Back of the Class has been chosen as the 2019 'big read' for children across Sussex and beyond.
 Keep an eye on the festival website as more details of the programme are revealed.

 11-12 May: Now in its fifth year, Barnes Children's Literature Festival takes place on 11 and 12 May 2019 and looks set to be another bumper year!
 It is the largest dedicated children's book festival in London and sold 8,500 tickets to 80 events last year.
 Brilliantly, it also offers the largest free festival schools’ programme in England and all profits from the festival go to local school libraries.
-Keep an eye on the festival website – it’s definitely not one to miss!
+Details of what's going on are now on the website - expect our current Writer in Residence Candy Gourlay and Waterstones Children's Laureate Lauren Child along with heaps of other wonderful authors and illustrators, workshops, storytelling sessions and theatre shows.
+You can even enjoy an Alice in Wonderland tea party!

 12 May: Today is National Children's Day, celebrating the importance of a healthy childhood providing unlimited opportunities for young people.